omnikrystc/PHP-File-Crawler/README.md

 - better state handling/passing, don't like the STATUS_* constants
 - move filtering out, maybe a Strategy pattern
 - memory handling on a BIG scan (think linked to multiple NAS or something)
+- no reporting yet
+- only a basic abstract observer but groundwork is laid

 Progress Notes
 --------------